-How Japanese Celebrate White Day
+How People in Japan Celebrate White Day

 White Day comes around every year on March 14th, exactly one month after Valentine’s Day.
 It functions rather like a second Valentine’s Day, although it is a little less widely observed.